exakat/exakat/docs/Rules.rst

 #####################

-The `'instanceof <http://php.net/manual/en/language.operators.type.php>`_ operator doesn't confirm if the compared class exists.
+The `instanceof <http://php.net/manual/en/language.operators.type.php>`_ operator doesn't confirm if the compared class exists.

 It checks if an variable is of a specific class.
 However, if the referenced class doesn't exist, because of a bug, a missed inclusion or a typo, the operator always fails, without a warning.